+- 101 CHEMISTRY FOR EVERYONE 4 credits

+Integrated, hands-on laboratory instruction in the fundamental concepts of chemistry for general education and middle-level licensure for pre-service and in-service teachers.

-- 112 INTRODUCTION TO GENERAL, ORGANIC, AND BIOCHEMISTRY II 3 credits Prerequisite: 3150:110.
+- 110 INTRODUCTION TO GENERAL, ORGANIC,

+AND BIOCHEMISTRY I 3 credits

 Sequential.
+Introduction to principles of chemistry and fundamentals

+of inorganic and biochemistry.
+Structure and chemistry of carbohydrates, lipids, proteins; biochemistry of enzymes, metabolism,

+- 111 INTRODUCTION TO GENERAL, ORGANIC,

+AND BIOCHEMISTRY LABORATORY I 1 credit

+Prerequisite/Corequisite: 3150:110.
+Sequential.
+Laboratory course applying principles of chemistry and fundamentals of inorganic, organic and biochemistry.

+- INTRODUCTION TO GENERAL, ORGANIC,

+AND BIOCHEMISTRY II 3 credits

+Prerequisite: 3150:110.
+Sequential.
 Introduction to principles of chemistry and fundamentals of inorganic and biochemistry.
-Structure and chemistry of carbohydrates, lipids, proteins; biochemistry of enzymes, metabolism, radiation. - INTRODUCTION TO GENERAL, ORGANIC, AND BIOCHEMISTRY LABORATORY II 1 credit
+Structure and chemistry of carbohydrates, lipids, proteins; biochemistry of enzymes, metabolism, radiation. - 113 INTRODUCTION TO GENERAL, ORGANIC, AND BIOCHEMISTRY LABORATORY II 1 credit Prerequisite/Corequisite: 3150:112.

-Prerequisite/Corequisite: 3150:112.
 Sequential.
 Laboratory course applying principles of chemistry and fundamentals of inorganic, organic and biochemistry. - 151 PRINCIPLES OF CHEMISTRY I 3 credits Prerequisite: Placement in 3450:149 or higher or permission.
 Introduction to basic facts and principles of chemistry, including atomic and molecular structure, states of matter and thermodynamics.
-For the chemistry major, premedical student and most other science majors. - 152 PRINCIPLES OF CHEMISTRY I LABORATORY 1 credit Prerequisite or corequisite: 3150:151.
-Laboratory course applying principles of thermodynamics, chemical analysis, and laboratory practice. - 153 PRINCIPLES OF CHEMISTRY II 3 credits Prerequisite: 3150:151.
+For the chemistry major, premedical student and most other science majors. - PRINCIPLES OF CHEMISTRY I LABORATORY 1 credit Prerequisite or corequisite: 3150:151.
+Laboratory course applying principles of thermodynamics, chemical analysis, and laboratory practice. - PRINCIPLES OF CHEMISTRY II 3 credits Prerequisite: 3150:151.
 Continuation of 151, including aqueous solution theory, chemical kinetics, equilibrium, electrochemistry and nuclear chemistry.
-For the chemistry major, premedical student and most other science majors. - 154 QUALITATIVE ANALYSIS 2 credits Prerequisite 3150:152; corequisite: 3150:153.
-Laboratory course applying principles of chemical equilibrium to inorganic qualitative analysis. - 263,4 ORGANIC CHEMISTRY LECTURE I, II 3 credits each Sequential.
+For the chemistry major, premedical student and most other science majors.

+154 QUALITATIVE ANALYSIS

+Prerequisite 3150:152; corequisite: 3150:153.
+Laboratory course applying principles of chemical equilibrium to inorganic qualitative analysis.

+263,4 ORGANIC CHEMISTRY LECTURE I, II 3 credits each Sequential.
 Prerequisite: 3150:153 (for 263); 3150:263 (for 264). or permission.
-Structure and reactions of organic compounds, mechanisms of reactions. - 265,6 ORGANIC CHEMISTRY LAB I, II 2 credits each Sequential.
+Structure and reactions of organic compounds, mechanisms of reactions.

+265,6 ORGANIC CHEMISTRY LAB I, II 2 credits each Sequential.
 Prerequisite: 3150:154; Pre/corequisites: 3150:263 (for 265); Prerequisite: 3150:265 (for 266).
 Laboratory experiments to develop techniques in organic chemistry and illustrate principles.